“How many days in Sapa?” – We’ve been asked this question by many foreign tourists.

 The town is gorgeously picturesque with buildings inspired by French architecture, local tribes selling handmade goods on the streets, and delicious local cuisine.
 You can also indulge in luxurious, yet affordable, spa treatments and trek through the rice fields with members of the Hmong tribe, an ethnic minority group that makes up about 50% of the local population.

-Sa Pa is an oasis outside of the bustling cities of Hanoi and Ho Chi Minh City, the two largest cities in Vietnam.
+Sa Pa is an “oasis” – a peace place outside of the bustling cities of Hanoi and distance sapa hanoi is 315 km,.Sapa has become a popular tourist destination in recent years due to its natural beauty and unique cultural heritage.
+Visitors can enjoy trekking, homestays with local families, and exploring the town’s markets and street food.
 As John Steinbeck once said, “people don’t take trips, trips take people”.
 Sa Pa will take you on an adventure you will never forget.

 Who wouldn’t fall in love with this beauty?